Barro/java-afl/README.md

 ## TODO

+* Support instrumentation generation at runtime with an alternative class-loader.
 * Support deferred init for arbitrary given method without source code modifications.
 * Dynamically figure out the used map size from afl-showmap.